-The Audit Committee has adopted a policy that requires the Audit Committee or a member of the Audit Committee to pre-approve all engagements with our independent auditor.
+The Audit Committee has adopted a policy that requires the Audit Committee or its chair to pre-approve all engagements with our independent auditor.
 These services include audit services, audit-related services and tax services.
 Each year, the Audit Committee must approve the independent auditor's retention to audit our financial statements, subject to ratification by the stockholders.
 The Audit Committee also approves the estimated fees associated with the audit before the audit begins.
-The Audit Committee or a member of the Audit Committee also pre-approves any engagement of an auditing firm other than the independent auditor to perform a statutory audit for any of our subsidiaries.
-The Audit Committee or its chair pre-approved all audit, audit-related, tax and other services provided during 2017.
+The Audit Committee or its chair also pre-approves any engagement of an auditing firm other than the independent auditor to perform a statutory audit for any of our subsidiaries.
+The Audit Committee or its chair pre-approved all audit, audit-related, tax and other services provided during 2020.